disyraf/EP1000/docs/final_project.md

 ## Assembly

+With all the testing being successful, it is now time to assemble all the pieces together.
 Assembly of the air freshener is pretty easy.
 The electronics does give a little bit of a challenge but here is how I put everything (almost everything) together.
+Do note that I have transferred all of the electronics from the Arduino Uno to the Arduino Nano in order to make it fit inside the enclosure.

 1 .
 I peeled the adhesive behind the breadboard and attached it to the right piece of the case on the inside